 *Waste Management, Inc. is a holding company, and all operations are conducted by its subsidiaries.
 References to “Waste Management,” “the Company” or “WM” refer to Waste Management, Inc. and its consolidated subsidiaries, unless context provides otherwise.

-For commercial and industrial customers, typically we have a three-year service agreement.
+For commercial and industrial customers, we typically have a three-year service agreement.
 The fees are determined by factors like collection frequency, type and volume or weight of the waste collected, and cost of disposal.
-As part of the service, we provide steel containers to most customers to hold their waste between pick-up dates.
+As part of the service, we typically provide steel containers to most customers to hold their waste between pick-up dates.
 Industrial services can either be permanent or temporary.
 Permanent service indicates that a bin is always at the customer site, like a manufacturing plant or a shared container that a large apartment complex would require.
 We often provide compactors to these customers as well.
 Permanent service typically has a monthly rental fee and charge per haul.
 Temporary service is for short-term projects like construction.
 Temporary service is based on market pricing.

 Residential customers typically fall into two categories, municipal or open market.
 Municipal contracts are usually three to ten years while open market customers can sign up for services under a monthly subscription.
 The fees for residential collection are paid monthly in advance either by the municipality or directly by the residents receiving service.